vmware-archive/gpdb-sandbox-tutorials/README.md

 Now, that query execution has been explained, let's run some queries.

  1. From a terminal, ssh to the Sandbox VM as gpadmin using the IP Address found in the boot-up screen (as seen below)
+>`ssh gpadmin@X.X.X.X`

- Type: `ssh gpadmin@X.X.X.X`  In the example shown, this would be ssh gpadmin@192.168.9.132
+	In the example shown, this would be ssh gpadmin@192.168.9.132

  	<img src="https://raw.githubusercontent.com/greenplum-db/gpdb-sandbox-tutorials/gh-pages/images/Boot_Image_HLjpg.jpg" width="800">

- 2. If you haven't already started the Greenplum Database.
+ 2. Start the Greenplum Database if you haven't already started it.
- Type: `./start_all.sh`
+>`./start_all.sh`
  3. Open a browser on your desktop and browse to `http://X.X.X.X:8080` using the same IP address that you used for the ssh step.
 You will see the Apache Zepplin Welcome page.
  	<img src="https://raw.githubusercontent.com/greenplum-db/gpdb-sandbox-tutorials/gh-pages/images/zepp.jpg" width="500">